Catalyst for growth

 “South Lake Union, where Amazon lives, is arguably the most significant urban revitalization effort in America today,” said Mike McQuaid, the board president of the South Lake Union Community Council.
 “It’s not just that Amazon has revitalized a portion of Seattle.
 But it’s the way the company has revitalized our city that’s so important.”

 The company’s impact on South Lake Union, has been transformative.

 Amazon’s investments in Seattle

-**From 2010-2016.
+**From 2010-2018 for Seattle Metropolitan Area (MSA).
 Calculated using Input-Output methodology and multipliers developed by the US Bureau of Economic Analysis.

-Amazon has paid more than $25 billion in wages to its local workforce, even as it’s invested $4 billion into its Seattle campus.
-Across the neighborhood, Amazon has teams in 44 buildings, and is in the process of constructing three more skyscrapers.
-The company has built bike lanes across and tens of public spaces in the neighborhood and even a system that utilizes recycled heat from a nearby data center to heat millions of square feet of office space.
-Fewer than half of amazon’s SLU workforce comes to work every day by car; most use public transportation, or bike or walk to work.
+Amazon has paid more than $32 billion in wages to its local workforce and invested 4.5 billion into its Seattle campus.
+Across the city, Amazon has teams in 47 buildings, and is in the process of constructing additional space to keep accommodating the company’s hiring efforts.
+The company has built bike lanes across and many public spaces in the neighborhood and even a system that utilizes recycled heat from a nearby data center to heat millions of square feet of office space.
+Fewer than half of amazon’s SLU workforce comes to work every day by car; most use public transportation, bike or walk to work.
 The company funded an additional streetcar and its operating costs to increase the frequency for all residents in the neighborhood.